wickit7/arcgisdbmodel/README.md

 Example json files and instruction README files can be found in the folder [tutorial](tutorial).

 ### Tutorial 1
-In  [tutorial 1 - Location with assets](tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md), a basic data model for managing locations and related asstes is created.
+In  [tutorial 1 - Location with assets](tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md), a basic data model is created for managing locations with related asstes.

 The focus is on the following elements:
 - general settings